Ivana De Battisti.

 Sure enough, she received a call from the "customs department" the day after she posted the jewellery.
 However, the person threatened to arrest her if she couldn't show evidence of payment and accused her of stealing the jewellery.
 When she told the Indian businessman, he confirmed that she was indeed in big trouble, and that she should make the payment to avoid any further problems.
 He would then return the money to her account after she delivered the jewellery to his contact in Australia.
 So, she transferred 40,000 euros from her bank account for the jewellery and made a further payment of 8,400 euros with her credit card for "insurance of the parcel".

 You can read the rest of the story here.
+(Update: Unfortunately, my reader has now deleted his blog due to privacy reasons).
 Needless to say, the jewellery was fake and she never saw her money again.
 After going to Australia, she's now back in India trying to take action and wondering what she should do.

 The important lesson here is that although you may want to help people in India, it's best to avoid anyone who approaches you -- especially with business deals that seem too good to be true.
 Since the tourist season is underway in Goa at the moment, it's something to keep in mind.